Lindamood Bell Vs. Orton Gillingham: Which Reading Program Suits Best For Your Kid?

 II.
 Orton Gillingham Approach

-What is Orton Gillingham Approach?
+What is Orton Gillingham’s Approach?

-Learning by the way of decoding language skills into smaller ones forms the basis of the Orton-Gillingham approach.
-It employs an explicit and sequential approach to build literacy skills for beginners.
-Designed keeping dyslexia and learning difficulties in mind, the approach encourages the use of multisensory learning in the word-building and language development process.
+Learning by way of decoding language skills into smaller ones forms the basis of the Orton-Gillingham approach.
+It employs an explicit and sequential approach[3] to build literacy skills for beginners.
+Designed to keep dyslexia and learning difficulties in mind, the approach encourages the use of multisensory learning in the word-building and language development process.
 Building letter recognition first, and then, moving to higher levels of fundamentals of reading helps the language beginners overcome difficulties.

 Features of OG approach